-Canine or kennel cough is contagious and first step towards the treatment of this condition is to keep your pet away from other animals.
-In sudden and worse cases of canine coughs anti inflammatory medicines can be administered to give relief to the dogs.
+Canine or kennel cough is contagious and the first step towards the treatment of this condition is to keep your pet away from other animals.
+In sudden and worse cases of canine coughs, anti-inflammatory medicines can be administered to give relief to the dogs.

 Treatment for Kennel cough

-Canine or kennel cough is contagious and first step towards the treatment of this condition is to keep your pet away from other animals.
-In sudden and worse cases of canine coughs anti inflammatory medicines can be administered to give relief to the dogs.
-There are three modes and types of cough medicine which is meant to be administered to the dog.
+Canine or kennel cough is the contagious and the first step towards the treatment of this condition is to keep your pet away from other animals.
+In sudden and worse cases of canine coughs, anti-inflammatory medicines can be administered to give relief to the dogs.
+There are three modes and types of cough medicine which are meant to be administered to the dog.
 The first type is given through injection, the second one through the form as nasal mist and the thirst form being given directly through the mouth.
 This is poorly a cure and kennel cough can be initiated by a number of factors as mentioned above.